Red Symons

-Redmond Symons (born 13 June 1949) is an English-born Australian musician and television and radio personality.
+Redmond Symons (born 13 June 1949) is an Australian musician and television and radio personality.
 He was the lead guitarist in the band Skyhooks, the snide judge of 'Red Faces' (a segment of the long-running variety show Hey Hey It's Saturday) and a judge on talent search show Australia's Got Talent.
 He hosted ABC Radio Melbourne's breakfast show from 2003 until 2017.

 Early life and education

 Born in England, he emigrated to Australia at the age of nine in 1958 (on the same ship as the members of the Bee Gees).
 Symons was educated at Emerald Primary School, Monbulk High School, Upwey High School and the University of Melbourne, where he resided at Queen's College and obtained a Bachelor of Science degree in pure mathematics and computer science.

 Career

 Musical career

 After graduating, Symons joined the Australian rock band Skyhooks as a guitarist in the 1970s.
 He also worked in the theatre as a musical director for several organisations, including The Pram Factory, a famous 1970s Melbourne theatre group.
 Symons also had three solo singles, "It's Only a Flipside" (EMI 1976); "The Big Time" (Mushroom 1987); and "Sex Appeal" (Mushroom 1988); none of these songs entered the Australian top 100.